-Players within the same challenge are randomly selected to play against each other in small competition matches.
+Players are randomly selected to play against each other in small competition matches.
 Each match consists of multiple simulations, and the player with the overall highest generated revenue overall simulations is winning the match.

 The following example illustrates a single time period.
 The competitors post prices of $8 and $7, which generates sales of 5 and 6 units, respectively:

 This process repeats itself over the selling season of 100 time periods in total: